UMCarpentries/intro-curriculum-python/_episodes/03-intro-git-github.md

 > {: .language-bash}
 >
 > 1. ```
->    I learned the unix shell, git & github, and the R programming language.
+>    I learned the unix shell, git & github, and the Python programming language.
 >    ```
 >    {: .output}
 > 2. ```